slim-codes/blog-posts/open-source.md

 [FreeCodeCamp Quiz Site](https://github.com/freeCodeCamp/Developer_Quiz_Site) - You can add new quizzes to the site by following the instructions in the repo.

-[Abbreve](https://github.com/Njong392/Abbreve) - A website for quickly checking the meaning of common abbreviations/slangs used for communicating over social media.
+[Abbreve](https://github.com/Njong392/Abbreve) - A website for quickly checking the meaning of common abbreviations and slangs used for communicating over social media.

 ## Joining the Open Source community

 Community, community, community...
 We keep mentioning community in the world of Open Source.
-This is because Open Source would not exist without the amazing individuals who work hard daily to make Open Source projects free and accessible to people like you and me.
+This is because Open Source would not exist without the amazing group of individuals who are constantly working hard to make Open Source projects free and accessible to people like you and me.

 Below is a list of arguably the most popular Open Source communities on Twitter (that I know of).
-What's the relevance of joining a community?
-There are so many benefits to joining OS communities, some of which are: getting help, discovering interesting projects, meeting new people through collaboration, hiring devs, access to legit job listings, etc.

  - [FreeCodeCamp](https://discord.gg/freecodecamp-org-official-fi-fo-692816967895220344)
  - Everything Open Source (contributions, hackathons, first timers, etc) [EddieHub](http://discord.eddiehub.org/)